Content Map Terms

 Common skin changes

-- Moles.
-Most people have between 10 and 40 moles.
-You may continue to form new moles until you are in your 40s.
-Moles may change over time.
+Most moles are harmless.
+They may change over time.
 They can gradually get bigger, develop a hair, become more raised, get lighter in colour, fade away, or fall off.

 Health Tools help you make wise health decisions or take action to improve your health.